-There are nine hazards that impact the Bay Area: five related to earthquakes (faulting, shaking, earthquake induced landslides, liquefaction, and tsunamis) and four related to weather (flooding, landslides, wildfires, and droughts).
+There are nine hazards that impact the Bay Area: five related to earthquakes (faulting, shaking, earthquake induced landslides, liquefaction, and tsunamis) and four related to weather and climate change (flooding, landslides, wildfires, and droughts).
 Local hazard mitigation planning conducted by the Association of Bay Area Governments (ABAG) assesses public assets in relationship to these hazards.